cloudberrydb/cloudberrydb-site/docs/db-utilities/db-util-psql.md

 **`ECHO_HIDDEN`**

 When this variable is set to `on` and a backslash command queries the database, the query is first shown.
-This feature helps you to study Greenplum Database internals and provide similar functionality in your own programs.
+This feature helps you to study Cloudberry Database internals and provide similar functionality in your own programs.
 (To select this behavior on program start-up, use the switch `-E`.)
 If you set the variable to the value `noexec`, the queries are just shown but are not actually sent to the server and run.

 **`ENCODING`**